-Consultation with O/C case on changes to charges or diversion makes any of these decisions without consulting with the O/C case or their supervisor, they should note the background to and reasons for the decision on the file and (where appropriate) discuss it with the O/C case at the next opportunity.
+Consultation with O/C case on changes to charges or diversion

+Where the prosecutor is considering modifying, adding, withdrawing charges or agreeing to diversion they should (whenever practicable) consult with the O/C case or that person's supervisor.
+If the prosecutor makes any of these decisions without consulting with the O/C case or their supervisor, they should note the background to and reasons for the decision on the file and (where appropriate) discuss it with the O/C case at the next opportunity.